jeoffersondelapena/jeoffersondelapena/README.md

 ### Hello world 👋

 I'm a 3rd year BSIT student major in Systems Development at PHINMA University of Pangasinan.
-I'm also a DSC Lead at DSC PHINMA UPang ❤️💙💚💛
+I'm also a Google DSC Lead at DSC PHINMA UPang ❤️💙💚💛

 - 🔭 I’m currently working on my capstone project (to be implemented by more than 8 universities in the Philippines)
 - 🌱 I’m currently learning frameworks, frameworks, and even more frameworks!